codeigniter4/tasks/docs/vision.md

 **tasks::performance** generates a table to display performance information about all of the last runs.
 See https://github.com/codestudiohq/laravel-totem for inspiration, though we're doing it on the CLI.

-## Debug Toolbar Pane

-The debug toolbar pane should be able to list much the same information as `tasks:list` and `tasks:performance` in a single pane.

 ## Notifications

 The schedular should also provide a few different ways to return information about the jobs.
 I envision the